??

 Faringdon Market Place C1900All Saints Church Portwell

-Portwell C1950sTwo gas lamps were placed on top in the 19th century, which were later converted to electricity probably by around the 1950s.
+Portwell C1950sTwo gas lamps were placed on top in the 19th century, which were later converted to electricity probably around the 1950/60s when the other street lighting was converted..
 On one side there was a hand pump with a heavy lead drinking cup securely chained for people to use.
 There were also two troughs providing water for the horses and cattle that used the market (photo c1950s).

-* Faringdon was once divided by a brook running across the road in ‘The Narrows’ into the tithings of Westbrook to the west and Port to the east.
-The term ‘port’ may have originated from that used for the left side of a ship as this is to the left of the brook when viewed from Faringdon House.
+Faringdon was once divided by a brook running across the road in (and now buried under) ‘The Narrows’ into the tithings of Westbrook to the west and Port to the east.
+The term ‘port’ may have originated from that used for the left side of a ship as this is to the left of the brook when viewed from Faringdon House (but that’s pure speculation on my part).

 Researched by Ian Lee, August 2019.